Executive Summary – Introduction

 A number of world leaders, including Pope Francis, Angela Merkel, Barack Obama and Vladimir Putin, have all posed with admirers for the now obligatory souvenir selfie.

-India’s new Prime Minister Narendra Modi made history when he posted a selfie in the election booth on 30 April 2014.
-Malaysia’s Prime Minister Najib Razak is one of the few world leaders who is actually taking the selfies himself, posing with his foreign guests including @BarackObama, Singapore’s Prime Minister Lee Hsien Loong, Turkish Prime Minister @RT_Erdogan and Indonesian President @SBYudhoyono while sitting in a golf cart.
+India’s Prime Minister Narendra Modi made history when he posted a selfie in the election booth on 30 April 2014.
+Malaysia’s Prime Minister Najib Razak is one of the few world leaders who is actually taking the selfies himself, posing with his foreign guests including @BarackObama, Singapore’s Prime Minister Lee Hsien Loong, Turkish President Recep Tayyip Erdoğan and French President François Hollande.
+He now even uses a selfie stick to capture and engage his audiences.

-Finnish Prime Minister designate @AlexStubb, one of Twiplomacy’s stars who “tries not to take himself too seriously…” often tweets #selfies and #groupies to engage his audiences.
+U.S. Secretary of State John Kerry took a group selfie to engage his audience during a visit to Manila, as did Estonian Prime Minister Taavi Rõivas.
+Outgoing Finnish Prime Minister @AlexStubb, one of Twiplomacy’s stars often tweets #selfies and #groupies to engage his audiences.
 Alexander Stubb also tweets pictures of his triathlon training gear and doesn’t hesitate to promote other body parts.

 You can find a collection of the most historic world leader selfies on Storify.